platonai/exotic-amazon/README.md

 # Exotic Amazon README

-Exotic Amazon is a complete solution to crawls the entire website of amazon.com.
+Exotic Amazon is a complete solution to crawl the entire website of amazon.com.

 ## Data